 The LAWA Program helps defray the costs for women’s rights attorneys from Africa who would not otherwise be able to afford a Master of Laws degree focusing on international women’s human rights and the additional leadership training.

-Application Deadline: January 2017
+Application Deadline: Friday, 13th January, 2017

 For more details about this fellowship programme, visit fellowship webpage